mui/mui-x/docs/data/charts/bars/bars.md

 When using a `"band"` scale, the axis has some additional customization properties about the tick position.

 - `tickPlacement` for the position of ticks
-- `tickLabelPlacement` for the position of the label associated to the tick
+- `tickLabelPlacement` for the position of the label associated with the tick

-The following demo lets you to test all configuration:
+You can test all configuration options in the following demo:

 {{"demo": "TickPlacementBars.js"}}